This article was updated on July 8th, 2023

 Your cute little furball that once hopped around on its tiny toe beans is now growing.
 You miss its bright-eyed and bushy-tailed energy and how it used to fit in your hand.
 But every moment spent with your feline friend is comforting and every memory precious.
 This is precisely why you might be wondering how old your cat is in human years.

-The calculations used are based on the Animal Hospital Association and the Association of Feline Practictioners‘ guidelines (see details below).
+Use this calculator below to turn your cat years into human years.
+The calculations used are based on guidelines from the Animal Hospital Association and the Association of Feline Practitioners.

 The American Animal Hospital Association (AAHA’s Facts of Your Cat Life) and American Association of Feline Practitioners (AAFF’s Cat Life Stages) have agreed upon certain guidelines that help you accurately calculate cat years to human years:

 - The first year of your cat’s life is equivalent to almost 15 human years.

 - The second year is equal to another 9 human years.